Replacement Windows in Southeast Louisiana — Impact & Energy Options

 Signs it’s time to replace

-- Fogging or seal failure; laminated edges starting to cloud
+- Fogging or seal failure; laminated edges beginning to cloud

-- Drafts, water staining on sills/jambs, soft wood
+- Drafts, water staining on sills/jambs, or soft wood

 Care and maintenance

-- Keep weep holes clear after pollen and storms.
+- Keep weep holes clear after pollen season and storms.

-- Rinse salt/grime; avoid abrasive pads and harsh solvents.
+- Rinse grime; avoid abrasive pads and harsh solvents.

-- Inspect exterior sealant joints annually; touch up as needed.
+- Inspect exterior sealant joints annually and touch up as needed.

 - Check weatherstripping and screens for wear or tears.